IWRS In the media

 “We hope there’s a good resolution to it,” said the vet.
 “And then get them out where they’re not being handled.
 They don’t want to be handled; it’s stressful to them.
 The sooner they’re out, the better.”

-Click here for full article on Global News
+Click here for full article and video on Global News

 Okanagan’s 1st wildlife film festival will be in Lake Country next month